 Designer: Sebastien Colen

 On 18th February 2021, the Perseverance rover successfully touched down on Martian soil.
 It represented humanity’s most ambitious attempt so far to explore our neighbor, searching for clues of life and, more importantly, testing it for future missions and possible colonization.
-Unsurprisingly, there have been many commemorative products launched since then, but the Interstellar RED3.721 watch definitely takes the cake not just for being approved by NASA but also for being a treasure trove of references to that event, all done tastefully and in a stunningly elegant way.
+Unsurprisingly, there have been many commemorative products launched since then, but the Interstellar RED3.721 watch definitely takes the cake not just for being a treasure trove of references to that event, all done tastefully and in a stunningly elegant way.

 The most obvious is perhaps the historic date that’s engraved at the very top of the watch’s frame, though it is just the proverbial tip of the iceberg.
 Scattered on the watch’s surfaces are other clues that space lovers would understand, like the glowing “7 Minutes of Terror” on the 3 o’clock position that honors the seven tense minutes between the Perseverance’s entry into Martian atmosphere and its safe landing on the planet’s soil.
 On the back of the watch is the Perseverance’s parachute design, which is actually an encoded message that spells “Dare Mighty Things.”
 Even the name of the watch itself is a tribute to the Red Planet, both in the name as well as the 3.721 figure that corresponds to the planet’s gravity.

 The most direct connection with Mars, however, is the relic housed in that same 3 o’clock position.
 It contains dust harvested from a Martian meteorite discovered last year in Northwest Africa.
-Those who opt to claim this one-of-a-kind variant of the NASA x Interstellar RED3.721 watch will be assured of its authenticity with a certificate, not to mention NASA’s authority in this collaboration.
+Those who opt to claim this one-of-a-kind variant of the Interstellar RED3.721 watch will be assured of its authenticity with a certificate.

 The Miyota variant comes in the 316L case and with the original NASA “meatball” logo or you can get the Martian meteorite dust encased watch.
 Sellita’s movement is housed in titanium.
 The project has already raised more than $650,000 since it launched in May 2022!
 Whichever design you claim, you won’t just be putting a beautiful work of horology on your wrist, though you are definitely getting a product of high quality for a very affordable price tag.
 You will also be carrying a timepiece that represents mankind’s past perseverance, present endeavors, and future hope, all at the same time.